erdo/n8/README.md

 ### Custom Navigation behaviour

-N8 tries to make standard navigation behaviour available to your app using basic functions by default, but you can implement any behaviour you like by writing a custom state mutation yourself.
+N8 tries to make standard navigation behaviour available to your app using basic functions by default, but you can implement any behaviour you like by writing a custom navigation mutation yourself.

-The N8 navigation state is immutable, but internally it also has parent / child relationships that go in both directions and most of the mutation operations involve recursion, so it's definitely an advance topic, but there are mutation helper functions that N8 uses internally and that are available for client use too which should make life easier.
+The N8 navigation state is immutable, but internally it also has parent / child relationships that go in both directions and most of the mutation operations involve recursion, so it's definitely an advance topic, but there are mutation helper functions that N8 uses internally and that are available for client use too (these are the functions that start with an underscore and are marked LowLevelApi - and they come with a warning! it's much easier to misuse these functions than the regular API)

-### Example custom mutation

-N8's API is intended to be flexible enough that no customisation is needed unless you have some very unique navigation requirements.
-But customisation is absolutely supported via the LowLevelApis.
-Writing custom navigation mutations is not for the faint hearted and requires a fairly good understanding about how the data structure works under the hood.
 There is an example in the sample app in CustomNavigationExt.kt

 The example custom navigation is hooked in using N8's interceptor API (which works a bit like Ktor's so you can add or remove multiple interceptors for things like custom navigation mutations, logging,